CHAOHOU-97/Chao-web/content/authors/admin/_index.md

     url: https://www.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computational biology and genetics.
+bio: My research interest is AI4biology.

 # Interests to show in About widget
 interests: